Khwajazeeshan/Full-Stack-Web-Development-Course/README.md

 - **JavaScript**:
   Add **dynamic** functionality to your websites!
 Understand client-side scripting and how to make your web applications interactive.
 Explore concepts such as variables, functions, DOM manipulation, and events to enhance user experience. ⚡💻

+- **Next.js**:
+    Take your React applications to the next level with Next.js!
+Learn how to build server-side rendered (SSR) and static site generated (SSG) applications for better performance and SEO.
+Explore features like API routes, image optimization, and dynamic routing to create powerful web apps. ⚡🚀

 - **React**:
   Build **interactive** and component-based user interfaces with this popular JavaScript library.
 Learn how to create reusable components, manage application state, and use hooks to streamline your code, making your applications efficient and maintainable. 🔄🔧